mardiros/jeepito/docs/source/user/cookbook/04-service-handler.rst

     representing an implementation.
 This implementation is based on abstract object, so it does not care of implementation details.

-Before implementing the service, we can create the testing part, to bring the :term:`testing goat` inside us to life.
+Before implementing the service, we will write the testing part.

-Lets write the test!

 In the file ``test_service_handler_add_book.py``